KittyGiraudel/SJSJ/README.md

 * [Chai](/glossary/CHAI.md): an assertion library used with a JavaScript testing framework.
 * [Closure](/glossary/CLOSURE.md): *to be completed.*
 * [CoffeeScript](/glossary/COFFEESCRIPT.md): a language that compiles into JavaScript.
-* [CORS](/glossary/CORS.md): A way for a server to make things accessible to pages hosted on other domains.
+* [CORS](/glossary/CORS.md): a way for a server to make things accessible to pages hosted on other domains.
-* [CouchDB](/glossary/COUCHDB.md): A NoSQL database with JavaScript as query language and HTTP as API.
+* [CouchDB](/glossary/COUCHDB.md): a NoSQL database with JavaScript as query language and HTTP as API.
 * [Currying](/glossary/CURRYING.md): *to be completed.*

 ### D